*. “It ends here.” Promises, promises.

 *.
 Why?
 Well, the race between Bryan Mills and the police to find his wife’s killer was kind of interesting in the usual Fugitive sort of way.
 The gang of ex-CIA operatives Bryan hangs out with actually get to do something.
 The bad guys have a bit more personality.
 A couple of the action scenes are pretty good.

 *.
 To be sure, there are all the usual action clichés.
 If someone drives at high speed the highway is miraculously clear of traffic.
 A car goes flipping in the air multiple times.
 Another car falls off a cliff and then inexplicably bursts into several huge fireballs when it comes to rest.
 Bad guys fire away at our hero with machine guns at close range without even winging him.
-Russian gangsters spend their downtime soaking in Jacuzzis that are crammed with whores and drinking champagne.
+Russian gangsters spend their downtime drinking champagne while soaking in Jacuzzis that are crammed with whores.

 *.
 But there are a few interesting touches.
 A container gets some good air during a highway pile-up.
 One of the chief bad guys goes full Scarface at the end and fights Bryan dressed in nothing but a bathrobe and his tighty-whiteys.
 A private jet loses a duel with a Porsche on a runway.
 None of this is ground-breaking stuff, but it’s not bad, and better than anything I can remember from the first two movies.